eduvpn/documentation/BGP.md

----
-title: BGP
-description: Use BGP announcements
-category: advanced
-author: Jørn Åne (Uninett)
----

 # BGP

-## Warning

-This guide is provided as is.
+**WARNING**: this guide is provided as is.
 The eduVPN project provides no support for BGP.

-## Introduction

 If your network allows it, the IP ranges used by your vpn-server-node can be obtained through BGP.
 For this to work, you must know the following: